projecthamster/hamster/README.md

 **Requires recent GTK+:** Version of GTK+ required is 3.10 because of the use of HeaderBar and other bits.
 Sorry and get up to date!

-Debian-based: `apt-get install git-core gettext intltool python-gconf python-xdg`
+Debian-based: `apt-get install git-core gettext intltool python-gconf python-xdg gir1.2-gconf-2.0`
 RPM-based: `yum install git-core gettext intltool gnome-python2-gconf`

 #### Installing